The Absent Superpower

 We’re not eager to oblige.
 The US media is so consumed with the impeachment drama that the Chinese leak, which is of genuinely historic significance, dropped off the front page immediately and led to no public debate.
 The Iran leak sank just as quickly.

 But the world keeps turning.
 All of the stories below, only a few decades ago, would have been the center of American attention.
-It is very strange to me that they aren’t now.
+Why aren’t they now?

 Before this tour d’horizon, consider the larger geopolitical context.
 I’ve argued here that the disappearance of foreign news from the US media is best explained by technological changes that have transformed in the media market, above all the advent of the Internet.